cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 School events are published on [Cultuurkuur](https://www.cultuurkuur.be), but not on UiTinVlaanderen.

-Creating an online event is very similar to [creating a regular new event](./create.md), so it is recommended to read that guide first.
+Creating a school event is very similar to [creating a regular new event](./create.md), so it is recommended to read that guide first.

 > There is also a user interface available to enter school events, on <https://www.uitdatabank.be>.
 We recommend using this interface if you only organize a limited number of school events per year.
 >